On two families of Enriques categories over K3 surfaces: Introduction

 \subsection{Conventions and organization}

-In this article, schemes and morphisms of scheme are assumed to be over the field of complex numbers.
+In this article, schemes and morphisms of schemes are assumed to be over the field of complex numbers.
 Also, categories and functors are assumed to be additive and complex linear.
-Though it is not totally necessary, we will suppose that all categories are essentially small to avoid set-theoretic problems.
+Although it is not strictly necessary, we will suppose that all categories are essentially small to avoid set-theoretic problems.

-Section \ref{ST-group-actions-and-EnCat} firstly recalls some generalities about group actions and equivariant categories following \cite{BO23,Ela15}.
+Section~\ref{ST-group-actions-and-EnCat} first recalls some generalities about group actions and equivariant categories following \cite{BO23,Ela15}.
 Then, the section contains a summary of some contents in \cite{BP23,PPZ23}, briefly introducing the notion of a geometric Enriques category over a K3 surface.

-Section \ref{ST-stability-condition-gtc} collects some contents from \cite{PPZ23}, which deals with stability conditions and moduli spaces of semistable objects on Enriques categories.
-Moreover, equivariant stability conditions and the relation between moduli spaces are discussed following \cite{PPZ23}.
+Section~\ref{ST-stability-condition-gtc} collects some contents from \cite{PPZ26}, which deals with stability conditions and moduli spaces of semistable objects on Enriques categories.
+Moreover, equivariant stability conditions and the relation between moduli spaces are discussed following \cite{PPZ26}.

-Section \ref{ST-stuff-on-K3} contains a brief introduction to two notions of stability about K3 surfaces, the relevant moduli spaces and their wall-crossing behaviors.
+Section~\ref{ST-stuff-on-K3} contains a brief introduction to two notions of stability on K3 surfaces, the relevant moduli spaces and their wall-crossing behaviors.

-Section \ref{ST-Family-QDS} investigates Kuznetsov components of quartic double solids.
+Section~\ref{ST-Family-QDS} investigates Kuznetsov components of quartic double solids.
 In particular, some birational involutions of moduli spaces and covering maps between moduli spaces are figured out.
-Similar considerations are elaborated on in Section \ref{ST-Familiy-special-GM} for geometric Enriques categories constructed from special Gushel--Mukai threefolds.
+Similar considerations are elaborated on in Section~\ref{ST-Family-special-GM} for geometric Enriques categories constructed from special Gushel--Mukai threefolds.

-Appendix \ref{ST-Hodge-Involution} treats two types of Hodge isometries of Mukai lattices inspired by that fact that most of the known Enriques categories are due to the construction in \cite{KP17}.
-The appendix determines all the Hodge involutions among them and finds that the known examples of Enriques categories over a generic polarized K3 surfaces are included.
+Appendix \ref{ST-Hodge-Involution} discusses the general theory of Enriques categories over K3 surfaces and two types of Hodge isometries on polarized K3 surfaces.